Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

 \subsection{Architecture Detail}

 In this section, we aim to describe the proposed model in detail.
-As shown Fig.~\ref{fig:architecture}, our proposed RadFM model consists of a visual encoder $\Phi_\text{vis}$, that can process both 2D and 3D medical scans; a perceiver module $\Phi_\text{per}$ for aggregating a sequence of scans, for example, taken with different modalities~(CT, MRI) or various time point; and a Large Language Model~(LLM) $\Phi_\text{llm}$ for fusing the visual-language information, and outputting free-form text responses.
+As shown in Fig.~\ref{fig:architecture}, our proposed RadFM model consists of a visual encoder $\Phi_\text{vis}$, that can process both 2D and 3D medical scans; a perceiver~\cite{jaegle2021perceiver} module $\Phi_\text{per}$ for aggregating a sequence of scans into a fixed number of tokens, for example, taken with different modalities~(CT, MRI) or various time point; and a Large Language Model~(LLM) $\Phi_\text{llm}$ that enables to generate free-form text responses, based on the input visual-language information.